Witiko/fbs/README.md

   * `settings` - The settings object contains the following values:
     * `freezeOnError` (`false`) – The `(freeze)` [command](#commands) is executed each time the `err()` function is called.
     * `newlines` – The newlines object contains the following values:
-        * `trimmed` (`true`) – When true, the outgoing messages are trimmed, e.g. white spaces and newline characters at the beginning and at the end of the string are removed.
         * `TeXLike` (`false`) – When true:
           * One or more whitespace characters or a newline along with any adjacent whitespace characters are replaced with a single space.
           * Two or more newlines surrounded by newlines and whitespaces are replaced with two newline characters signifying a paragraph.